 Bloomberg Law and SCOTUSblog’s Supreme Court Challenge

-Prizes will be awarded to the three student teams with the most points as follows:
+Cash prizes will be awarded to the three student teams with the most points.

 - First prize: $3,500, with an additional $1,500 if the team also beats the experts at SCOTUSblog

 After a close race last year in what proved to be a very important term, Protect Sam Chase from St. Johns University School of Law came in first place, outscoring all other student teams and the expert team from SCOTUSblog with a score of 64.00 points to win the full $5,000 prize!
 Close behind with a tie of 63.50 points each was Bro Bono from Indiana University – Bloomington, Maurer School of Law and Goldman St Johns School of Law from St. Johns University School of Law.
 After calculating the results of the tie breaker, Bro Bono came in second place and Goldman St Johns School of Law came in third.
 That’s right; three teams of law students came away with hard cash and bragging rights.

 How do I compete?

 - Register by March 23, 2014.
 You must register for a Bloomberg Law account in order to be eligible for the competition.

 - Watch the mandatory training videos (to be released shortly).

 - Find whatever you might need – opinions, Supreme Court briefs, Justices’ profiles and news – among the first-class resources available on Bloomberg Law and SCOTUSblog.

 - Roll the dice and see what happens.
 The pick submission deadline will be March 31, 2014.